-Any member of the Board of Directors or the General Manager may initiate the adoption of a new policy or an amendment to an existing policy.
-A Director may initiate the proposed adoption or amendment by submitting a written draft of the proposed adoption or amendment to the General Manager and requesting that the item be included for consideration on the agenda of the appropriate Committee.
+Consideration by the Board of Directors to adopt a new policy or to amend an existing policy may be initiated by any Director or by the General Manager.
+The proposed adoption or amendment is initiated by submitting a written draft of the proposed adoption or amendment to the General Manager and requesting that the item be included for consideration on the agenda of the appropriate Committee.